ivankrato/raspberry-pi-cdplayer/README.md

 ## Case

 If you need a case for Raspberry Pi 3 with PiFace CAD 2 and you have an access to 3D printer, there are .stl files in the [case_stl folder](case_stl/).
+Thanks to [my thesis supervisor](https://github.com/jipech) for creating them.